 A fee is charged for each course for an individual examination provided by an academic department to determine whether a student can be given academic credit for his or her knowledge of the course material.
 The fee must be paid before the test can be taken.
 This fee is charged on a per-credit basis.

 DISTANCE EDUCATION LEARNING FEES

-This fee is to offset the cost of technology and support needed to support online courses.
+This fee is to offset the cost of technology and support needed to support online courses and programs.

 This nonrefundable fee is assessed when students apply to graduate to cover costs associated with graduation.
 If a student defers graduation and has paid the fee, the payment remains valid for the two academic terms following the term of application.
 Should a student graduate with more than one degree at a time, the fee will only be charged once.

 The Northeastern Ohio Universities Master of Fine Arts in Creative Writing is offered in a consortium of the four public universities of Northeast Ohio: the University of Akron, Cleveland State University, Kent State University, and Youngstown State University.
 The partnership program aligns with the missions of all four institutions to offer graduate programs that meet clearly defined regional needs.
 The hourly tuition rate is calculated annually based on the highest general fund and the highest instructional fee between the four institutions, approved by the fiscal representatives, and approved by the board of trustees at each institution.
 The tuition collected supports the administration and the instructional offerings of the program through a revenue sharing model.